siddhesh-001/Wazuh-SIEM-Lab/README.md

 | RAM | 8 GB | 16 GB |
 | CPU | 2 vCPU | 4 vCPU |

-**Test lab using 16GB and 4 processors for kali purple & 8GB and 2 processors for kali linux**
+**This lab using 16GB and 4 processors for kali purple & 8GB and 2 processors for kali linux**

 ---